nipponjo/nipponjo/README.md

 ### Hi there 👋
+I'm passionate about machine/deep learning, signal processing, languages, applied mathematics and other things.

 <!--
 **nipponjo/nipponjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.